 World's Tallest Man - Current

-The current world's tallest man (according to the Guinness World Records, as of Jan 2010), is Sultan Kosen who measures 246.5cm (eight feet one inch).
-He is from Turkey and was 27 years old in Jan 2010.
-He took over the title from China's Bao Xishun, who is 'only' 2.36m.
+The current world's tallest man (as of 2016), is Sultan Kosen who measures 251cm centimetres (8 ft 3 in) - measured by Guinness World Records on 9 February 2011.
+He is from Türkiye and was 33 years old in 2016.
+He took over the title from China's Bao Xishun, who was 'only' 2.36m.
 There may be a taller man - Ukrainian Leonid Stadnyk claims to be 10.5cm taller than Mr Kosen, though fails to qualify for the record because he refused to be measured by Guinness World Records officials.

 As with many of the world's tallest men, he has had a dysfunction with his body's release of growth hormone.
 Kosen's rate of growth surged from the age of ten because of a tumor which caused too much growth hormone to be released from his pituitary gland.
 The tumor was successfully removed by surgery and he finally stopped growing in 2008.